ReneeErnst/end-to-end-model-test-gcp/README.md

 testing/development of model to real time model predictions.

-This documentation is based on the current state of AI Platform as of January 2020.
-Note that as of this date, much of AI Platform, including Notebooks, Jobs and Custom Prediction routines, is in Beta.
-AI Platform Notebooks is running version 1.14 of AI Platform but other components of AI Platform Jobs provide the option of running different versions, including the newer 1.15 runtime version.
-1.15 includes Python 3.7, with 1.14's latest included version of Python being 3.5.
+This documentation is based on the current state of AI Platform as of April 2020.
+Note that as of this date, some aspects of AI Platform are still in Beta, such as Custom Prediction routines.
+Recent updates do include Python 3.7 and consistent runtime versions across the services.

 General word of caution.
 As of today, I have found discrepancies in the package versions included in various components of AI Platform, even for the same